basilesimon/bsfr/content/weeknotes/weeknotes-45.md

 ---
 date: "2021-08-06T00:00:00Z"
-published: false
+draft: true
-title: 'The pace picks up - weeknotes #45'
+title: "The pace picks up - weeknotes #45"
 ---

 Big week on [the Digital Evidence Toolkit](https://digitalevidencetoolkit.org).
 We're in the home stretch and I feel the pressure mounting.

 I spent a bit of time doing further work on editing records, as well as designing some of the static assets for promotion, social media, etc. Turns out I'm being asked to _show_ the product a lot.